 - The weekly deadline to complete attendance is 8:30 a.m.
 Central time each Friday.
 Any attendance not completed by this time will be considered an absence.

 - Any attendance that is filled out PRIOR to the start of class will be considered an absence.

 - Students must complete their own attendance records.

 - Failure to abide by any of the attendance rules is subject to review under the Honor Code.

 - There is a separate link for the elective classes.
 If you are taking any elective, you will fill out two attendance forms each week.

 REPORTING POSSIBLE COVID EXPOSURE or POSITIVE TEST

-- You have tested positive for COVID-19 within the time period outlined
+- You have had a positive test for COVID-19 in the last 14 days

 - If you are taking classes remotely, have not been in the School building, and do not plan to be in the School building, you are not required to report to the School regarding COVID exposure.

 As of January, you do not need to notify the School if you are changing your learning method from in person to remote.